- docs

 Introduced in FlowFuse 1.15

-Device groups allow you to organise your Application devices into logical groups.
-These groups can be the target of DevOps Pipelines greatly simplifying the deployments to one or hundreds of devices.
+Device groups allow you to organize your devices into logical groups.
+These groups can be the target of DevOps Pipelines, greatly simplifying the deployments to one or hundreds of devices.

 Read more about Device Groups.